kwikteam/phy-doc/install.md

 * IPython and its notebook (optional, but recommended for interactive use)
 * requests (for downloading test data)

+Most of these dependencies are only imported when you use a feature that needs them.
+This means that you don't need all dependencies if you're just interested in a small part of the library.

 Here are further dependencies useful for development (advanced users):

 * py.test (for testing)